Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ### Existing Similar Solutions

-Some commercial solutions are already pre-existing and an analysis of such can be found below.
+Some commercial solutions are already pre-existing and an analysis of such can be found below. // Make this a naritive.
+Has somebody solved this problem before?
+Try to describe what it is that I am doing.
+Investigating software so that I can get ideas from features available

 #### Mentimeter

 Mentimeter is a response tool that allows for the creation of interactive presentations.
 It allows for the creation of polls, quizzes, word clouds and more.
 It is a web-based application that has a free beginning tier, that has limitations on its usage but is available as a paid service (Iona,2018).
 It allows live responses to open questions.
+Mentimeter allows the use of may different question types, including bar graphs// Lots of diffrent question types.
+Include more detail

 > Screenshots of the application:
 > Mentimeter Presentation Display             |  Mentimeter Voting Display